Realman78/kompare-insurance/README.md

 ```

 ## Troubleshooting
+If you cannot get the project to run, check if you already have something running on ports 8080 or 27017.

 If, for some reason, you dont see any coverages or discounts, navigate to '/api/repopulate'.
 Now, everything should be populated and you can return to '/'. **This is just a precaution.
 Everything should work.**